Optimal modularity and memory capacity of neural reservoirs: Methods

 In the following experiment, a reservoir of the same size, but with $50$ communities with $10$ nodes each was used.
 This time however, the input signal was not limited to a single community but applied randomly to nodes across the network.
 Again the signal was active for the full duration of the task until the system reached equilibrium when the final activation values of the neurons were summed within each community.
 Fig.~\ref{fig:optmod}(e) shows the activation for each community averaged over $48$ reservoir realizations and the total fractional activity in the network is then shown in Fig.~\ref{fig:optmod}(f).

 Different measures for information spreading produce similar results.
 Also, optimal spreading can be observed in the transitory dynamics of the system, such as in networks that receive short input bursts and return to an inactive equilibrium state.
-We tested for finite-size effects and found that optimality emerges regardless of community or network size.
+Optimality for step-like activations has been shown to emerge regardless of community or network size using message-passing approximations~\cite{azadeh2018}.
 For many-community cases with distributed input, optimality existence in infinite networks depends upon community variation (e.g. size, edge density, number of inputs).